godot-sdk-integrations/godot-inapp-review/README.md

 ---

+### iOS Configuration

+Among other settings, the `ios/config/config.properties` file allows for the configuration of:

+- The target iOS platform version
+- Valid/compatible Godot versions

+---

 ### Build

+#### Build All and Create Release Archives for Both Platforms

+- Run `./script/build.sh -R` -- creates all 3 archives in the `./release` directory

+#### iOS Builds
+iOS build script can be run directly as shown in the examples below.

-- Run `./script/build.sh -A <godot version>` initially to run a full build
+- Run `./ios/script/build.sh -A` initially to run a full build
-- Run `./script/build.sh -cgA <godot version>` to clean, redownload Godot, and rebuild
+- Run `./ios/script/build.sh -cgA` to clean, redownload Godot, and rebuild
-- Run `./script/build.sh -ca` to clean and build without redownloading Godot
+- Run `./ios/script/build.sh -ca` to clean and build without redownloading Godot
+- Run `./ios/script/build.sh -cbz` to clean and build plugin without redownloading Godot and package in a zip archive
+- Run `./ios/script/build.sh -h` for more information on the build script

+Alternatively, iOS build script can be run through the root-level build script as follows

-- Run `./script/build.sh -cb -z4.0` to clean and build plugin without redownloading Godot and package in a zip archive as version 4.0
+- Run `./script/build.sh -i -- -cbz` to clean and build plugin without redownloading Godot and package in a zip archive
-- Run `./script/build.sh -h` for more information on the build script
+- Run `./script/build.sh -i -- -h` for more information on the build script

 ___

 ## <img src="addon/icon.png" width="20"> Install Script

-- Run `./script/install.sh -t <target directory> -z <path to zip file>` install plugin to a Godot project.
+- Run `./ios/script/install.sh -t <target directory> -z <path to zip file>` install plugin to a Godot project.
-- Example `./script/install.sh -t demo -z build/release/DeeplinkPlugin-v4.0.zip` to install to demo app.
+- Example `./ios/script/install.sh -t demo -z build/release/ThisPlugin-v4.0.zip` to install to demo app.

 ___